 If your loved one left behind a will that clearly states their wishes in regard to their assets, then that can help speed up the probate process—in fact, you might even be able to skip probate.

 The process to prove the validity of the will can vary from state to state.
-But where things can take a turn and

 If anyone contests the will, it can add months, if not years, to the probate process.